A binarized-domains arc-consistency algorithm for TCSPs: its computational analysis and its use as a filtering procedure in solution search algorithms: Summary and future work

-To the best of our knowledge, the binarized-domains arc-consistency algorithm $\mbox{bdAC-3}$ we have investigated for general $\tcsps$ is the very first of its kind, and we do hope and expect that it will have a positive impact on the near-future developments of the field.
-Points needing further investigation include improvement of the lower and upper bounds $\mbox{path-lb}(P)$ and $\mbox{path-ub}(P)$, as defined in this work for a $\tcsp$ $P$, as they are crucial for the \mbox{bdAC-3} algorithm's computational behaviour, and for that of search algorithms using \mbox{bdAC-3} as the filtering procedure during the search.
+We also provided: \begin{enumerate} \item an experimental comparison of \mbox{bdAC-3} with an existing arc-consistency algorithm, $\acstp$, restricted to $\stps$ \cite{KongLL18a}; \item an experimental comparison of three $\tcsp$-based job shop schedulers, two of which use weak versions of \mbox{bdAC-3} as the filtering procedure during the search, the other \cite{SchwalbD97a} a weak version of path-consistency; and \item an incremental version of \mbox{bdAC-3}. \end{enumerate} To the best of our knowledge, the binarized-domains arc-consistency algorithm $\mbox{bdAC-3}$ we have investigated for general $\tcsps$ is the very first of its kind, as the one in \cite{KongLL18a}, $\acstp$, was restricted to $\stps$.
+We hope and expect that it will have a positive impact on the near-future developments of the field.
+Points needing further investigation include improvement of the lower and upper bounds $\mbox{path-lb}(P)$ and $\mbox{path-ub}(P)$, as defined in this work for a $\tcsp$ $P$, as they are crucial for the \mbox{bdAC-3} algorithm's computational behavior, and for that of search algorithms using \mbox{bdAC-3} as the filtering procedure during the search.

-An important future work that has always retained our attention, whose importance grows with the presented work, is to contribute to the addition of tools to Prolog libraries such as $CLP(\BBQ ,\BBR )$; tools such as a $\tcsp$ solver and a $\tcsp$-based job shop scheduler using bdArc-Consistency, or its weak version wbdArc-Consistency, as the filtering procedure during the search.
+Finally, as discussed in the introduction, the $\tcsp$ tools provided in this work, that, again, include the bdArc Consistency algorithm \mbox{bdAC-3}, a $\tcsp$ solver using \mbox{bdAC-3} as the filtering procedure, and a job shop scheduler using also \mbox{bdAC-3} as the filtering procedure, together with available spatial systems and tool boxes implementing existing qualitative spatial calculi \cite{EgenhoferF91a,Frank92a,Freksa92a,IsliC00a,Ligozat98a,RandellCuiCohn92a}, such as the toolbox \mbox{SparQ} in \cite{DyllaFWW06a,WallgrunFWDF06a} or the \mbox{RCC-8} query answering system in \cite{BennettIC98a}, pave the way for an extension of pure Logic Programming to Constraint Logic Programming over Spatial and Temporal Domains.